 Anytime I have a partial package of fresh spinach hanging out in my fridge, this is my go-to solution for using it.
 In addition, you will need some flour tortillas, leftover rotisserie chicken (which I freeze for occasions like this), and some spicy cheese.

 Some people call rolled up tortillas with a filling tacquitos.
 Others say they are flautas.
 The official difference seems to depend on the type of tortillas used.

 However, the lines have been blurred by restaurants that use both terms interchangeably no matter what kind of tortillas are involved.

 - FLOUR TORTILLAS: Start with my favorite TortillaLand uncooked flour tortillas available dependably at Costco and other grocery stores.
 I like the TortillaLand tortillas because of the way they bake up flaky and crispy.

 Another option is to make the tortillas yourself.
 This is my favorite homemade tortilla recipe.
 Obviously, you can use store-bought already-cooked flour tortillas.

 - CHICKEN: Shredded rotisserie chicken is what I usually pull out of my freezer for this recipe.

 - CHEESE: Use Pepper Jack cheese for the heat and flavor it adds.
 Monterey Jack would be a milder choice.
 Cheddar cheese also works.

-If you use a cheese without peppers, you might consider adding some chopped pickled jalapeños for the same of spiciness.
+If you use cheese without peppers, you might consider adding some chopped pickled jalapeños for the sake of spiciness.

 What to serve on the side